carroll school of management

 Carroll School students are also eligible to pursue a pre-medical course of study in addition to their management curriculum.

 Studying and living in another country enables students to broaden their horizons and experience a different culture, and Carroll School of Management students are encouraged to spend at least a semester studying abroad, usually during junior year.
 During the spring semester of freshman year, the Dean’s Office sponsors an annual program for management students interested in studying abroad; a subsequent fall semester program for first semester sophomores complements the first year program.
-All students interested in international study should visit the Office of International Programs early in their sophomore year and then the CSOM Undergraduate Associate Dean.
+All students interested in international study should visit the Office of International Programs early in their sophomore year and then the CSOM Undergraduate Assistant Dean, Erica Graf.

-The Office of International Programs administers a growing number of programs for Boston College.
+The Office of International Programs administers a growing number of programs for Boston College including course-based summer programs for those who desire a shorter abroad experience or cannot go during the regular academic year.
 Carroll School of Management students may avail themselves of opportunities for study in excellent institutions in the Pacific Rim, continental Europe and the United Kingdom, South America, and Eastern Europe, among others.
 See elsewhere in this Catalog for a full listing.

 The Honors Program has as its goal the development of the whole person with an emphasis on academic rigor and leadership ability in the organizational world.